 The reason I like this paper is that it isn't just another "Look at all the calcium imaging we did!" paper.
 It has substantive new results that seems to push our picture of motor control in cool new directions.
 Also, it is an interesting complement to the recent result from Kawai et al (from Ölveczky's lab) showing that performing a simple overlearned motor sequence does not require M1/M2 (Motor cortex is required for learning but not for executing a motor skill).
 While Makino et al do not discuss the Kawai paper, it would be interesting to hear their thoughts on it.

 Update added 6/7/17: I got a helpful comment from an author of the Makino et al. paper who pointed out that in Kawai et al, they didn't just remove M1, but M1 and M2.
-I missed this in my first reading of Kawai et al, and updated my post accordingly.
+I missed this in my first reading of Kawai et al, and updated the present post accordingly.
 Further, he suggested that the task in the current paper requires finer-grained control of the fingers, while Kawai's task used more coarse-grained forelimb movement that are likely controlled subcortically.
 It is fairly well-known that dexterous digit control in rodents requires the cortex, as acknowledged by Kawai et al..
 Finally, these are issues we will be hearing more about from Komiyama's group, so stay tuned!